-The Radiation Safety Committee is a specialist regulatory committee within the management structure of the Ontario Tech University ("university") with charge over radiation protection on campus.
+The Radiation Safety Committee is a specialist regulatory committee within the management structure of the University of Ontario Institute of Technology ("university") with charge over radiation protection on campus.
 Its primary responsibility is to ensure the effectiveness of radiation safety programs and the integrity of any licenses, certifications or registrations issued to the university from regulators under federal or provincial legislation.